-(1) Each employee will be evaluated a minimum of once per year after having passed his probationary period.

-(2) The evaluation will be made by the supervisor for whom the employee works during a major part of the year unless the supervisor has terminated or is on a leave of absence.

-(3) The performance evaluation shall be prepared and signed by the immediate supervisor (rater) and reviewed and signed by supervisors through the rank of Bureau Commander.
+- (1) Each employee will be evaluated a minimum of once per year after having passed his probationary period. - (2) The evaluation will be made by the supervisor for whom the employee works during a major part of the year unless the supervisor has terminated or is on a leave of absence. - (3) The performance evaluation shall be prepared and signed by the immediate supervisor (rater) and reviewed and signed by supervisors through the rank of Bureau Commander.
 The evaluation will then proceed up the chain of command for review and any changes made in an evaluation by higher-ranking supervisors shall be initialed by the person making the change.
-The evaluation shall then be returned to the immediate supervisor and discussed with the employee.

-(4) Performance evaluations shall not be subject to the grievance procedure in this Agreement but shall be subject to the performance evaluation appeal procedure as outlined in a. through e. below.
+The evaluation shall then be returned to the immediate supervisor and discussed with the employee. - (4) Performance evaluations shall not be subject to the grievance procedure in this Agreement but shall be subject to the performance evaluation appeal procedure as outlined in a. through e. below.
 For purposes of this Article, the term "days" shall mean Monday through Friday, excluding any day observed as a holiday pursuant to Article 7 of this Agreement.

-(a) After the rater discusses the performance evaluation with the employee, should the employee feel the evaluation is not an accurate assessment of his performance, the evaluation may be appealed to the rater's rater.

-(b) The appeal must be submitted in writing and set forth the specific factors on which the employee does not agree with the rating, together with whatever reasons or explanations may be appropriate.
-Such appeal must be submitted within five (5) days of the date on which the performance evaluation was discussed by the employee and the rater.

-(c) The rater's rater shall have a meeting with the employee within ten (10) days following receipt of the appeal and shall issue a written decision on the appeal within five (5) days following such meeting.

-(d) If the appeal is not resolved at this level, the employee may appeal in writing to each successive step in the chain of command, up to the Police Chief.
+- (a) After the rater discusses the performance evaluation with the employee, should the employee feel the evaluation is not an accurate assessment of his performance, the evaluation may be appealed to the rater's rater. - (b) The appeal must be submitted in writing and set forth the specific factors on which the employee does not agree with the rating, together with whatever reasons or explanations may be appropriate.
+Such appeal must be submitted within five (5) days of the date on which the performance evaluation was discussed by the employee and the rater. - (c) The rater's rater shall have a meeting with the employee within ten (10) days following receipt of the appeal and shall issue a written decision on the appeal within five (5) days following such meeting. - (d) If the appeal is not resolved at this level, the employee may appeal in writing to each successive step in the chain of command, up to the Police Chief.
 At each step, the time frames listed in paragraphs (4) (a), (b), and (c) above will apply with respect to submission of the written appeal, meeting with the employee, and written decision from the supervisor hearing the appeal.
-Once an appeal reaches the level of the Police Chief, the decision made at that level shall be final.

-(e) Any bargaining unit member may appeal their placement on a Performance Improvement Plan (PIP) directly to rater's rater or the Bureau Commander (whoever is higher rank) within 5 business days (excluding weekends and holidays) of receiving notification.

-(f) That person shall have a meeting with the employee within ten (10) days following receipt of the appeal and shall issue a written decision on the appeal within five (5) days following such meeting.
+Once an appeal reaches the level of the Police Chief, the decision made at that level shall be final. - (e) Any bargaining unit member may appeal their placement on a Performance Improvement Plan (PIP) directly to rater's rater or the Bureau Commander (whoever is higher rank) within 5 business days (excluding weekends and holidays) of receiving notification. - (f) That person shall have a meeting with the employee within ten (10) days following receipt of the appeal and shall issue a written decision on the appeal within five (5) days following such meeting. - (g) Any statements in either an evaluation or related to a PIP found to be incorrect, as confirmed at the conclusion of the appeals process, will be removed for the final record.